cghuisunshine/wiregurad_setup/README.md

 These are the sections included in the document:

-- Installing WireGuard on a Linux server
+- Installing WireGuard
 - Configuring the server
-- Configuring clients (e.g., Windows, macOS, iOS, Android)
+- Configuring clients
 - Starting the VPN & connecting

 # **Planning and Collaborating**